 Like most horror movie sequels, this flick is worse and even less plausible than the last.
 I normally hate to draw attention to this drivel.
-Unfortunately, the latest supposedly consensus-busting release from US Senator James Imhofe did not go straight to DVD.
+Unfortunately, the latest supposedly consensus-busting release from US Senator James Inhofe did not go straight to DVD.
 It received attention from the NY Times, inspired a shouting match on Fox News, granted, that's not much of an accomplishment, and naturally ticked off the blogs (Romm, desmogblog).

 The real deception, here, is the way the members of the 400 club claim expertise on climate change.
 Here are three of the most common tricks: